-The Banana Ball Python is a type of ball python morph that is famous for their strong yellow colored blotches and dark freckles.
+The Banana Ball Python is a type of ball python morph that is famous for its strong yellow colored blotches and dark freckles.

 Banana snakes are selectively bred from the West African ball python species to produce a beautiful yellow and tan patterning.